nuxodin/ie11CustomProperties/README.md

 # CSS Variables for IE11
-Custom Properties polyfill for IE11
+The most comprehensive polyfill for Custom Properties in IE11

 ## It can: